Join or Start a Spiritual Aging Study and Support Group (SASS)

 Answer: These are Your Four and now the five of you can easily and organically form the basis of a Spiritual Aging Study and Support Group (SASS) and experience, as many did in the early days of women’s liberation, the power of joining together for study and support.
 Grassroots SASS groups are popping up around the world—both in-person and online—using the study guides I’m posting here to lead the meeting.
 The subject matter is deep and wide-ranging, from cultivating freedom, finding joy in unexpected circumstances and navigating changing relationships to viewing age-related loss as spiritual practice—and more.
 We hope you’ll join us!

-Which is where this post comes in. tips on getting your own SASS started in August.
+Which is where this post comes in. tips on getting your own SASS started.

 Why: Aging is daunting enough in the best of times.
 But in these fraught days, when negative images of aging bombard us daily, we are in desperate need of an at once reality-based but inspiring vision for growing older that ensures us that aging is a life stage with meaning and purpose of its own.
 You don’t have to do aging alone!